benhason1/nestjs-http-promise/README.md

 ## features
   * axios - the most used package for http requests in npm.
-  * promise based - most of us using the current http module and on every call do `.toPromise()` because most of the time we do not need the features of observable.
+  * promise based - most of us using the current http module that uses observable which we don't use most of the time and in order to avoid it were just calling `.toPromise()` every http call.
-  * retries - one of the powerful features of observable is its ability to do in very simple way, you can do it by just adding the retry operator, this package will provide you the same feature even in easier way, just pass `{ retries: NUMBER_OF_RETRIES }` in the config of the http module.
+  * retries - in many cases we will want to retry a failing http call. with observable we could just add the retry operator (rxjs) but with promises we need to implement this logic ourselves. this package will make it easy for you, just pass `{ retries: NUMBER_OF_RETRIES }` in the config of the http module.
+    **more details in the configuration section**

 ## quick start
 ### installing
 Using npm: